 Diabetes screening and identification is a very simple process requiring minimal effort on the part of patients.
-Cities and suburban regions have good number of screening and detection centres.
+Cities and suburban regions have a good number of screening and review centres.
 Much of rural India, however, is not adequately equipped to detect diabetes early on.
-According to estimates, about 50 percent diabetics in India, mostly in rural areas, are not aware of their condition.
-While there have been nationwide campaigns, some involving celebrities, for the eradication of polio, TB, malaria, and small pox, no such awareness campaign has been undertaken either by the central government or the states to educate the masses about diabetes.
+According to estimates, about 50 per cent of diabetics in India, mostly in rural areas, are not aware of their condition.
+While there have been nationwide campaigns, some involving celebrities, for the eradication of polio, TB, malaria, and smallpox, no such awareness campaign has been undertaken either by the central government or the states to educate the masses about diabetes.

 An estimated one million Indians die each year due to diabetes.
 Every adult over the age of 40 is at risk, but virtually, no awareness of the disease exists in the country.

 The Ministry of Health has also failed in the past decades to commission nationwide research into the prevalence and access to treatment.
 Some of the major research works on diabetes in India are undertaken by private institutions such as Madras Diabetes Research Foundation and the Indian Diabetes Research Foundation.
 Some of these research programmes are undertaken independently while others are in association with WHO, International Diabetes Research Foundation, etc. Other research projects are undertaken by educational institutions such as universities and pharmaceutical companies.
 Sadly, despite the precarious health scenario due to the spread of diabetes, the government has turned a blind eye.

 The International Diabetes Foundation (IDF) has been running Project Hope since 2007.
 The project trains and educates health care professionals about diabetes.